tyconsulting/blog.tyang.github.io/_posts/2014-07-06-using-external-knowledge-base-opsmgr.md

 I have created this MP in VSAE and sealed it with a key.
 In a real life environment, I’d probably do the same and included this MP as a standard MP which should be imported into all the management groups within an organisation.

 <strong><span style="color: #ff0000;">Tip:</span></strong> If you’d like to use ResearchThis!
 MP, but you don’t want OpsMgr operators to accidentally post sensitive information to the ResearchThis!
-KB because of the security concerns, you can simply remove the “Share This” task from ResearchThis!
+KB because of the security concerns, you can simply remove the "Share This" task from ResearchThis!
 MP since it is unsealed.

 Marnix Wolf has written an good article on how to create this type of console tasks a long time ago: <a title="http://thoughtsonopsmgr.blogspot.com.au/2010/09/scom-tasks-part-iv-lets-create-simple.html" href="http://thoughtsonopsmgr.blogspot.com.au/2010/09/scom-tasks-part-iv-lets-create-simple.html">http://thoughtsonopsmgr.blogspot.com.au/2010/09/scom-tasks-part-iv-lets-create-simple.html</a>.
 If you’d like to use your default browser instead of IE, please use the command line from Rikard Ronnkvist’s comment in this post (the first comment).

 <strong>Conclusion</strong>

-As I stated in the beginning, this post is not a “How-To” guide.
+As I stated in the beginning, this post is not a "How-To" guide.
 The intention is to help people making design decisions when designing OpsMgr solutions.
 This post is 100% based on my own experience and opinion.
 Please feel free to contact me if you want to a further discussion on this topic.